Construction Accounting in Michigan

 Payroll and Labor Cost Allocation

 Labor is one of the largest costs for construction companies in Michigan.
-We integrate payroll systems with job costing to ensure accurate labor allocation to each project.
+We integrate payroll systems with job costing to ensure accurate labor allocation to each project, including seasonal workforce management.

 • Payroll system integration